-At € 12.9 million, EVA for the Group is below the prior-year level (€ 80.7 million) and outside of the range we expected.
-This key indicator is calculated from the net operating profit after tax (NOPAT) of € 77.6 million, less the Group's cost of capital, yielded by the product of average capital employed (€ 925.0 million) and WACC of 7.0%.
+At € 85.2 million, EVA for the Group is above the prior-year level (€ 80.7 million) and within the range we expected.
+This key indicator is calculated from the net operating profit after tax (NOPAT) of € 151.1 million, less the Group's cost of capital, yielded by the product of average capital employed (€ 940.7 million) and WACC of 7.0%.
 NOPAT was positively influenced by the development of business from the MOBILITY and CERTIFICATION Segments.
-By contrast, NOPAT was negatively impacted by the provision for future expected technical advisory and legal costs in association with the dam collapse in Brazil.
-Average capital employed was more or less at the prior-year level (€ 924.8 million).
-Capital costs, which remained almost unchanged, were not able to compensate for the effect from the lower NOPAT.
+Starting from the already high prior-year level, the average capital employed increased again, resulting in higher capital costs.